-Award Guidelines: RIA (maximum value equivalent to the replacement cost of a 3-credit hour course as established by FPS at the time of the award) is available to all regular faculty members who serve as either the Principal Investigator (PI) or co-PI on an external grant or contract that meets the following conditions:
+Award Guidelines: RIA (maximum value equivalent to the replacement cost of a 3-credit hour course as established by FPS at the time of the award) is available to all regular faculty members who serve as either the Principal Investigator (PI) or co-Principal Investigator (co-PI) on an external grant or contract that meets the following conditions:

 - A minimum of $100,000 per year of grant or contract funding.